First Published: 6th of October, 2018Last updated: July 5, 2022 at 13:09 pm

-Some accounts suggest that the word “coolie” has its root in India where the word was once used to describe baggage carriers at market places, train stations, and various ports in India who were paid a low wage.
-Possibly, when Europeans travelled to India, they thought all unskilled, low-wage workers were called coolies and adapted to word to brand all imported indentured laborers from India.
+Some accounts suggest that the word “coolie” has its root in India where the word was once used to describe baggage carriers who were paid a low wage at market places, train stations, and various ports in India.
+Possibly, when Europeans travelled to India, they thought all unskilled, low-wage workers were called coolies and adapted the word to brand all imported indentured laborers from India.

-The Indian government reportedly banned the use of the word “coolie” in India because of its derogatory nature and luggage carriers in India are now called “helpers.”
+It was reported that the Indian government reportedly banned the use of the word “coolie” in India because of its derogatory nature, and luggage carriers in India are now called “helpers.”

 Possibly Originated from “Kuli”

 The word “coolie” which was used to describe low-wage laborers, especially baggage cariers, in India, possibly originated from the word “kuli” which is found in the Tamil, Urdu, and Begali languages where it means, “daily hire” or “short term hire.”
 In Urdu, it may also mean slave.

 People of East Indian descent in Guyana regularly refer to themselves and each others as “coolie” without any offence intended or construed.
 People of other races sometimes speak to and of East Indians using the reference term “coolie” with hardly anyone taking offence to it.